Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 San Jose State Stats and Trends

-- In games that San Jose State amasses over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When San Jose State amasses over 366.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Spartans have turned the ball over two more times (6 total) than the Broncos have forced a turnover (4) this season.